 This article explores how the financial services industry experience is being reimagined with digital communications.
 You will learn how to create positive experiences, improve operational efficiencies, and build long term relationships with your clients

 Many financial institutions are moving towards an API-based communications approach that allows them to customise and personalise consumer experience on a large scale.
-Combined with vast amounts of customer data, interactions can be programmed in any way imaginable using communications APIs—to deliver the right information to the right person at precisely the right moment.
+Combined with vast amounts of customer data, interactions can be programmed in any way imaginable using communications APIs.

 How can financial services companies maintain and attract clients with personalised service while balancing security, all while operating in a highly regulated environment?